eazykyube/Basics-of-ray-tracing-labs/README.md

 # CGGD_lab2

-Implementation of basics of rasterization.
+Implementation of basics of ray tracing.
 Was done within the Computer Graphics in Game Development course of Innopolis University.

 # Basics of ray tracing labs